4d/docs/docs/WebServer/webServerSecurity.md

 ## On Web Authentication

 The `On Web Authentication` database method is in charge of managing web server engine access.
-It is called by 4D or 4D Server when a web browser request requires the execution of a 4D method on the server (method called using a `4DACTION URL`, a `4DSCRIPT` tag, etc.).
+It is called by 4D or 4D Server when a dynamic HTTP request is received.

+### Method calls

+The `On Web Authentication` database method is automatically called when a request or processing requires the execution of some 4D code (except for REST calls).
+It is also called when the web server receives an invalid static URL (for example, if the static page requested does not exist).

+The `On Web Authentication` database method is therefore called:

+- when the web server receives a URL requesting a resource that does not exist
+- when the web server receives a URL beginning with `4DACTION/`, `4DCGI/`...
+- when the web server receives a root access URL and no home page has been set in the Settings or by means of the `WEB SET HOME PAGE` command
+- when the web server processes a tag executing code (e.g `4DSCRIPT`) in a semi-dynamic page.

+The `On Web Authentication` database method is NOT called:

+- when the web server receives a URL requesting a valid static page.
+- when the web server reveives a URL beginning with `rest/` and the REST server is launched (in this case, the authentication is handled through the [`On REST Authentication` database method](REST/configuration.md#using-the-on-rest-authentication-database-method) or [Structure settings](REST/configuration.md#using-the-structure-settings)).

+### Syntax

 **On Web Authentication**( *$1* : Text ; *$2* : Text ; *$3* : Text ; *$4* : Text ; *$5* : Text ; *$6* : Text ; ) -> $0 : Boolean